saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 </tr>
 <tr>
 <td>Force W3C Usage</td>
-<td>Legacy JSON wire protocol support deprecated → uses the W3C WebDriver standard by default under the hood Force W3C usage (except Java).
-You can no longer use outdated DesiredCapabilities.
-No longer backwards compatible.</td>
+<td>Selenium 4 deprecates support for legacy JSON wire protocol and its static <code>DesiredCapabilities</code> browser methods, replacing it with <a href="/dev/w3c-webdriver-capabilities">W3C WebDriver-compliant protocol</a> and the use of <code>browserOptions</code>.
+You must completely switch from using JWP to W3C; Selenium will no longer be backwards-compatible.
+The W3C standard will be supported by default under the hood. </td>
 </tr>
 <tr>
 <td>Relative Locators</td>
-<td>A new way of locating elements by using more natural language friendly terms, such as “above”, “below”, “left of”, “right of”, and “near”.
-In general, you could think about them as a way to locate elements based on the visual placement on the page. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/RelativeLocatorsTest.java">Code example</a>.</td>
+<td>New way of locating elements based on the visual placement on the page.
+Relative locators use more natural language friendly terms, such as “above”, “below”, “left of”, “right of”, and “near”. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/RelativeLocatorsTest.java">See a code example</a>.</td>
 </tr>
 <tr>
 <td>New Window and Tab Utilities</td>
-<td>New command to help users create a new tab or a new window.
-Better window and tabs managing <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/NewWindowSauceTest.java">Code example</a>.</td>
+<td>New command that allows you to create and manage new tabs and new windows. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/NewWindowSauceTest.java">See a code example</a>.</td>
 </tr>
 <tr>
 <td>Print Page as PDF</td>